Epikest/nutopia/ranks.md

 # Ranks

-Here the Discord Ranks will be listed and described:
+Here the server ranks will be listed and described:

 The roles are based off of IRC roles.